 - a.
-Remove hex nut from valve. - Separate the valve halves and remove springs and plate.

-- c.
-Inspect and replace worn components. - d.
-Reassemble valves as shown in the drawing and tighten the valve assembly nut per Table 7 - "Bolt Torque."
+Remove hex nut from valve (after removing the unloader actuator, retaining ring, actuator, spring, and post). - b.
+Separate the valve halves and remove springs and plate. - c.
+Inspect and replace worn components. - Reassemble valves as shown in the drawings and tighten the valve assembly nut per Table 7 - "Bolt Torque."